INS No. 150a; Plain caramel, Class I

 Caramel color is mostly used in soft drinks and alcoholic beverages.
-It is also added to confectionery, bakery products, dairy products, desserts, meat, seafood, vinegars, sauces, gravies, soups, snack food, fruit preparations, and convenient food.
+It can also be added to drugs, cosmetics, and food including confectionery, bakery products, dairy products, desserts, meat, seafood, vinegars, sauces, gravies, soups, snack food, fruit preparations, and convenient food.

-JECFA (2001) Evaluation of certain food additives and contaminants.
-55th report of the Joint FAO/WHO Expert Committee on Food Additives.
-WHO Technical Report Series 901.
+Evaluation of certain food additives and contaminants (55th report of the Joint FAO/WHO Expert Committee on Food Additives).
+WHO Technical Report Series 901, 2001.
 Available online

-JECFA (1986) Evaluation of certain food additives and contaminants.
-29th report of the Joint FAO/WHO Expert Committee on Food Additives.
-WHO Technical Report Series 733.
+Evaluation of certain food additives and contaminants (29th report of the Joint FAO/WHO Expert Committee on Food Additives) WHO Technical Report Series 733, 1986.
 Available online

 EFSA Panel on Food Additives and Nutrient Sources added to Food (ANS); Scientific Opinion on the re-evaluation of caramel colors (E 150a,b,c,d) as food additives.
 EFSA Journal 2011;9(3):2004 [103 pp.].
 Available online

 Vollmuth TA.
 Caramel color safety – An update.
 Food Chem Toxicology.
 2018 Jan; Vol 111: pp 578-596.
 Available online